Point Park University

 Point Park University is a private university in Pittsburgh, Pennsylvania, United States.
 Formerly known as Point Park College, the school name was revised in 2004 to reflect the number of graduate programs being offered.
 In 2021, it had a total undergraduate enrollment of 2,575 students.

 History

 Beginnings

 The university began in 1933 as a one-room business school called Business Training College with an initial enrollment of 50 students, under the direction of Dorothy Finkelhor, a New York native, and her husband, L. Herbert Finkelhor.
-At the time, it was notable for a woman to found such an institution.
 Finkelhor provided her students with business and secretarial skills.
 At the same time, she served in multiple roles as teacher, the dean of women, social chairman, janitor, telephone operator, admissions and finance director, and registrar.